belastingdienst/opr-paas/docs/administrators-guide/capabilities.md

 1. configuration for the Paas operator via `PaasConfig`
 2. an ApplicationSet in the namespace of the cluster-wide ArgoCD
-3. a git repository for the cluster-wide ArgoCD to be used for deploying the capability for a Paas which has the capability enabled
+3. a git repository for the cluster-wide ArgoCD to be used for deploying the capability for a Paas with the capability defined

 ## Configuring capabilities in the PaasConfig